DesmondCole/503Project/README.md

 To include in Analysis:
 - Map of traffic fatalities by county, (ideally) weighted by population.
-- Plot of traffic fatalities by time of day / time of week / season (to see periods with relatively high-fatality incidence.
+- Plot of traffic fatalities by time of day / time of week / season (to see periods with relatively high-fatality incidence).
 - (potentially) time series clustering of weekly fatal traffic accidents by state, if returning decent results.
+- damage areas that may correlated with high fatality, aka weak spot of car structure
+- safety equippment of motorists, possible clustering??? to see how effective to protect people, or see any difference with different time/ season/road condition